-Hemeius is located in one of the poorest regions of Romania, where gross domestic product is among the lowest in the country.
+This is one of the poorest regions of Romania, where gross domestic product is among the lowest in the country.
 Many families live in poverty and there are an increasing number of children who lose parental care.

 A considerable proportion of working-age people have migrated to urban areas or abroad in search of work, leaving behind children and elderly relatives.
 In many cases the children are left with the older generation, or with other relatives who are not always able to take good care of them.

 SOS Children's Villages provides alternative support and care

-Although more than two decades have passed since the images of the Romanian orphanages shocked the world after the fall of Ceausescu, many children in Romania continue to live in impoverished conditions.
+Although more than three decades have passed since the images of the Romanian orphanages shocked the world after the fall of Ceausescu, many children in Romania continue to live in impoverished conditions.

-What we do in Hemeius
+What we do in Hemeiusi

-The prevention of poverty and abandonment is a high priority for SOS Children's Villages in Romania in general and in Hemeius in particular.
-The family strengthening programme enables children who are at risk of losing the care of their family to grow within a caring family environment.
+The prevention of poverty and abandonment is a high priority for SOS Children's Villages in Romania in general and in Hemeiusi (previously known as SOS Children’s Village Hemeius) in particular.

+Strengthen families: The family strengthening programme enables children who are at risk of losing the care of their family to grow within a caring family environment.
 To achieve this, we offer access to essential services for children’s development (for example educational, nutritional and health advice) and we support families so that they can protect and care for their children.

 Care in SOS families: Children whose families can no longer take care of them can find a loving home in SOS families.
 The families live in the town of Bacua, alongside other local families.